-The possibility of rain on your big day is enough to cause any bride to take a few extra measures in hopes that the sun will shine brightly when it is time to walk down the aisle.
-Therefore, Sapphire Creek Winery takes a little southern inspiration for its brides and grooms to help ward off the ominous possibility of rain on your wedding day.
+The possibility of rain on your big day is enough to cause any couple to take a few extra measures in hopes that the sun will shine brightly when it is time to walk down the aisle.
+Therefore, Sapphire Creek Winery takes a little southern inspiration for its couples to help ward off the ominous possibility of rain on your wedding day.

 Rain or shine, dig up your bourbon post-ceremony and share it with your wedding party and guests in celebration!